 All the DIY ideas below can be completed in a weekend, the most expensive coming in at just under $300.

-With the coveted open-concept layout and show’s like Fixer Upper on HGTV, kitchen islands are a very trendy and practical kitchen feature.
-Most manufactured homes come with a kitchen island, but they generally match the surrounding cabinetry and are devoid of personality.
+With the coveted open-concept layout and shows like Fixer Upper on HGTV, kitchen islands are a very trendy and practical kitchen feature.
+Most manufactured homes come with a kitchen island, but they generally match the surrounding cabinetry and lack personality.

 Check out this tutorial from Bloglovin’ and transform your kitchen island with just a little wood trim and some paint.

-Is your bathroom feeling… unfinished?
+Is your mobile home’s bathroom feeling… unfinished?
 It might be the mirror speaking to you.
-Raw edges on a mirror with those little plastic holder thingies are not the prettiest sight to look at.
+Raw edges on a mirror with those little plastic holder thingies are not the most aesthetically pleasing sight to look at.

-But maybe it’s not the mirror speaking to you—maybe it’s the ceiling (or maybe you need to be evaluated).
-Ceilings can play a larger role than we realize on our perception of a room.
+But maybe it’s not the mirror speaking to you—maybe it’s the ceiling.
+Ceilings can play a larger role than we realize in our perception of a room.
 Low, dark ceilings will cause a room to feel smaller.

-Manufactured homes tend to have minimal emphasis on the windows.
+Manufactured homes tend to have a minimal emphasis on windows.
 There’s nothing inherently wrong with this, it’s a matter of spending money where necessary.

-But, if you would like a more stately and aesthetically appealing window, consider this tutorial on the Bless’er House blog.
+But, if you would like a more stately and visually appealing window, consider this tutorial on the Bless’er House blog.
 It’s another way trim and paint change your home’s style for the better.

 Lastly, curb appeal is often overlooked and neglected.
 Even though it’s the first thing we see upon arriving home, it’s the last thing we think of after we walk through the door.

 Shutters are a simple way of livening up a boring home exterior.
-Beneath My Heart gives a great DIY tutorial of stained wooden shutters to your exterior windows.
+Beneath My Heart gives a great DIY tutorial for stained wooden shutters for your exterior windows.